-Hank joined WFO in October 2005 after many years of retail management and direct client service experience.
-Having grown up in a low-income Spanish speaking family, Hank knows firsthand the challenges that many of WFO’s clients face and the elation that comes with overcoming obstacles.
+Hank Ramirez joined WFO in October 2005 after many years of retail management and direct client service experience.
+Having grown up in a low-income Spanish-speaking family, Hank knows firsthand the challenges that many of WFO’s clients face and the elation that comes with overcoming obstacles.
 As Program Specialist, Hank ensures the successful delivery of WFO’s Supplemental Services while also managing all of WFO’s Service Agreements.

 Sabrina Paynter is a creative thinker with a passion for improving lives.
 She graduated with a BA in Peace and Conflict Studies and Development Studies from UC Berkeley, where she focused her research on public policy and human rights.
 As Program Manager at WFO, Sabrina loves spending time connecting with the clients, partners, and volunteers that make WFO such a successful organization.
 In addition to her work at WFO, Sabrina is a communications consultant for a local startup business focused on empowering women through entrepreneurship.